Random active path model of deep neural networks with diluted binary synapses: Abstract

 \section{Abstract}

 Deep learning has become a powerful and popular tool for a variety of machine learning tasks.
-However, it is extremely challenging to understand the mechanism of deep learning from a theoretical perspective.
-In this work, we study robustness of a deep network in its generalization capability against removal of a certain number of connections between layers.
-A critical value of this number is observed to separate a robust (redundant) regime from a sensitive regime.
-This empirical behavior is captured qualitatively by a random active path model, where the path from input to output is randomly and independently constructed.
-The empirical critical value corresponds to termination of a paramagnetic phase in the random active path model.
-Furthermore, this model provides us qualitative understandings about dropconnect probability commonly used in the dropconnect algorithm and its relationship with the redundancy phenomenon.
-In addition, we combine the dropconnect and the random feedback alignment for feedforward and backward pass in a deep network training respectively, and observe fast learning and improved test performance in classifying a benchmark handwritten digits dataset.
+However, it is challenging to understand the mechanism of deep learning from a theoretical perspective.
+In this work, we propose a random active path model to study collective properties of deep neural networks with binary synapses, under the removal perturbation of connections between layers.
+In the model, the path from input to output is randomly activated, and the corresponding input unit constrains the weights along the path into the form of a $p$-weight interaction glass model.
+A critical value of the perturbation is observed to separate a spin glass regime from a paramagnetic regime, with the transition being of the first order.
+The paramagnetic phase is conjectured to have a poor generalization performance.